 To apply, follow the steps below.
 All materials must be uploaded to the online application, Apply Yourself.
 There is a rolling admission process, meaning that candidates are admitted as their applications are received until the 20-member cohort is full.

-Applications must be received before June 15 for September admission.
+Rolling Deadline: Applications must be received by June 15 for September admission.
 Incomplete applications will not be processed.

 Please do not submit paper applications to the School of Journalism, as they are unnecessary and not recommended.
 However, if you have professional writing samples that cannot be uploaded to Apply Yourself, please contact the Graduate Student Services office at firstname.lastname@example.org for alternative options.